 Protesters from 20 grassroots groups, including the American Indian Community House — the latest organization to join a broad coalition pressuring the museum to create a decolonization commission — descended on the large Beaux-Arts Court.
 The protesters dropped three banners, held up signs, and invited the people who’d gathered to speak.
 Jive Poetic from the Insurgent Poets Society read a spoken word poem that addressed gentrification in Brooklyn (the poem was recorded by Hyperallergic and it is posted in the video below).

 Artist Shellyne Rodriguez of Take Back the Bronx was one of the protest organizers and helped lead the event.
-During the rally, protesters reiterated their list of demands, including “deep diversification” of museum staff, the removal of Board President David Berliner (who is connected to many real estate interests), a commitment from the museum to mitigate gentrification, and an acknowledgement of the full history of the museum’s holdings while including a land acknowledgement that would highlight the fact that the institution was built on indigenous land.
+During the rally, protesters reiterated their list of demands, including “deep diversification” of museum staff, the removal of Board President David Berliner (who is connected to many real estate interests), a commitment from the museum to mitigate gentrification, and an acknowledgment of the full history of the museum’s holdings while including a land acknowledgment that would highlight the fact that the institution was built on indigenous land.

 “The museum wants our art, our culture, but not our people,” Rodriguez said during the gathering, echoing the beliefs of many critics of the museum, namely that art institutions want art by people of color but not their bodies speaking out or claiming space in the institution.